$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Model

 where the potential is given by

 The parameters $m_\psi, g_\psi$ and $\mu_3$ can be made real by field redefinitions.
-The singlet scalar does not acquires vacuum expectation value (vev), and after EWSB (i.e. $\mu_H^2 < 0$) the masses of the scalars become
+The singlet scalar does not acquire vacuum expectation value (vev), and after EWSB (i.e. $\mu_H^2 < 0$) the masses of the scalars become

 where we recognize $m_h = 125$ GeV as the SM Higgs boson, and $v_H = 246$ GeV.
 The relevant parameter space of the model is then